-Prevention and Screening
+Prevention and screening

 Cancer patients should have their cardiovascular risk factors assessed and managed prior to treatment and during treatment as per societal guidelines.
-Prevention of late cardiovascular effects and modification of treatment related risk factors is paramount.
+Prevention of late cardiovascular effects and modification of treatment related risk factors are paramount.
 However, these measures should be carefully balanced against sufficient and necessary cancer therapy.
 Examples of treatment related risk modifications include chest shields, dose reduction, decreased field size and deep inspiratory breath holding during RT in particular for left sided breast cancer (3).

 Screening cancer survivors for delayed cardiovascular effects is also of upmost importance, but may be challenging.
 Adams et al. (38) reported that 47 of 48 subjects had a cardiovascular abnormality discovered on screening.
 They also found that echocardiographic features of restrictive cardiomyopathy were common.
-The further recognition that radiotherapy induced coronary lesions may be clinically silent and present with advanced disease or cardiac death has led to recommendations that patients should be routinely screened for cardiovascular disease after undergoing mediastinal radiation therapy (50).
+The further recognition that radiotherapy induced coronary lesions may be clinically silent and present with advanced disease or cardiac death has led to recommendations that patients should be routinely screened for CVD after undergoing mediastinal RT (50).
 However, as mentioned, screening is challenging in this group of patients.
-Co-existing pericardial, valvular, myocardial and/or pulmonary complications of radiotherapy may Heart-Vessels and Transplantation 2017; 1: doi 10.24969/hvt.2017.25 make performance or interpretation of non-invasive stress tests difficult.
+Co-existing pericardial, valvular, myocardial and/or pulmonary complications of radiotherapy may make performance or interpretation of non-invasive stress tests difficult.
 Cardiac stress testing may be occasionally limited by autonomic dysfunction and/or primary lung disease and thus target heart rates may not be achieved.
 Perfusion defects detected on Thallium-201 scintigraphy scanning are common after mediastinal irradiation.
 However, they do not necessarily correspond to the distribution of an epicardial artery and are suggestive of myocardial fibrosis or microvascular disease (51).
 Furthermore, abnormalities found on screening with Thallium 201 scintigraphy have not been associated with subsequent cardiac events (52).